AF-EL-ZUBAIDI/Zephyr-7B/README.md

 add_generation_prompt=True)
 ```

+The pipe.tokenizer.apply_chat_template function prepares the model's prompt based on the conversation parameters.
+The tokenizer converts text input into a format that the model can understand.

 6. Generate the Response from the Model

 Finally, this code generates and prints the response from Zephyr-7B based on our prompt.
 The parameters control the length and creativity of the response.